peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

-Most of them are not of interest to radiative transfer in NWP models and GCM, because they are not present in the atmosphere in energies high enough to influence its heating rates.
+Most of them are not of interest to radiative transfer in NWP models and GCM, because they are not present in the atmosphere in energies high enough to influence the heating rates.
 Specifically, of interest are the UV, visible light and IR bands.

 ### Ultraviolet Radiation